steaks/codeducky/blogs/JavascriptNewIsTooConfusing.md

 </ol>
 </blockquote>

 Less eloquently, the "new" keyword can entirely change the way a function behaves!
 Furthermore, it's difficult for consumers know which functions should be called with the "new" keyword (aka constructors) and which functions should not be called with the new keyword.
-As a Javascript library developer, I try to help consumers invoke  constructors correctly by upholding the following requirements:
+As a Javascript library developer, I try to implement robust constructors upholding the following requirements:
 <ul>
 <li>A constructor must always execute with "this" as an object created with the "new" keyword.</li>
 <li>Developers should be explicitly notified if a constructors is incorrectly invoked without the "new" keyword</li>
 </ul>

+<h3>Code for robust constructors</h3>

 I can force my constructor to be called with "new."
 <pre>